Updated 26 July 2022

+Pension consolidation means combining all (or most) of your pension pots into one.
 Over your career you may work for many different employers, and so may build up quite a collection of different pension pots and/or pension schemes.
 You might also have personal pensions, especially if you’d spent time self-employed.
-At some point (not necessarily near retirement) you’ll have to decide what to do with these – combine them into one, or leave them (or some of them) where they are.
+At some point (not necessarily near retirement) you’ll have to decide whether to consolidate them or leave them separate.

-Working out the best thing to do with depend on a number of factors, including what type of pensions they are, how much they are worth, and whether they currently have any special guarantees attached.
+Working out the best thing to do with depend on a number of factors, including what type of pensions they are, how much they are worth, how well they are being managed, and whether they currently have any special guarantees attached.
 Here are some of the things to think about and discuss with your adviser.

 Your adviser may also help you find a fund with lower fees.
 A management fee of just 1 per cent can reduce the total size of your pot by more than 20 per cent over the course of a working life.
 So one little change made early enough could save you tens of thousands of pounds in the long run.

-Fund performance can be another important factor.
-If you have several pots, it’s likely that one will have outperformed the others.
-This is another factor to consider when deciding which fund to select when combining your pensions.
-Alternatively, your adviser may recommend a whole new fund.
+Fund performance can be an important factor in deciding whether to combine pensions.
+If you have several pots, it’s likely that one will have outperformed the others (although remember the maxim that past performance is not a guide to future performance).
+Look for consistency of performance over time.
+Alternatively, your financial adviser may recommend a whole new fund.

 If you have a defined benefit (or final salary) pension, you may be offered the option to transfer it into a defined contribution pension (the most common type).
 You should think very carefully before deciding to do this.
 Such transfers involve trading a guaranteed lifelong income for a finite sum of money in the form of a pension pot.
 It is usually a legal requirement to seek independent advice before transferring a final salary pension, as this is a big decision and cannot be reversed.